chen2156/MSRFinalProject/README.md

 <h3>Applying PCA on the image</h3>

 To apply the PCA on the HSV image, I first split the images into its three seperate components.
 I then normalized them by dividing the Hue channel by 180, the saturation channel by 255, and the value channel by 255 since H had a range of (0, 180), S had a range of (0, 255), and V had a range of (0, 255).
-I then stored them as Series and appended to their respected pandas Dataframes.
-I then called create a 6 component PCA using scikitlearn's PCA function, and fitted it to the respective PCAs.
-I then called the transform function to get the resulting PCA matrix
+I then append the results into a numpy array.
+Each image initially had a size of (140,360), when flattened out became a size of 420 x 360.
+To reduce the dimension of the image, I first looped through each column of the image and then created the covariance matrix corresponding to the column.
+Then, I computed the eigenvalues and their corresponding eigenvectors.
+Next, I sorted the eigenvectors based off the numeric value of their corresponding eigenvalue, and stored the first 6 eigenvectors corresponding to the first six largest eigenvalues.
+Call this the feature vector  Then I transformed the flattened image by multiplying the transpose of the feature vector with the transpose of flatten image to get a transformed series of columns with reduced dimensions.
+In the experiment, I transformed 600 420x360 images from to a new matrix of 6 x 216000, which would be inputted to the Gaussian Process

-<h3>Applying Gaussian Process on the image</h3>
+<h3>Training the Gaussian Process Model</h3>

-Since the environment is a static enviroment, I would first pick one of the PCA-reduced images in the dataset.
-I would then reduce the width of the image down to 360 pixels.
-I would then set that as X.  The observed data is the data coming from the LIDAR, which is set to y.
-Then, I would then have x be the indexes from 0 to 360 degree and run the functions of scikit-learn on the inputs and plot the results
+Once the image columns have been reduced, I input them with the corresponding distance values calculated from the LIDAR into the Gaussian Process Library from scikit learn.
+This generates a model which I save into a .sav file using the joblib library.
+To generate the model, you can run

+`python3 PCAsaveGPAModel.py`

+in the terminal.

+<h2> Testing the Gaussian Model with the raspberrypi camera</h2>

+<h3>Running the algorithm with the robot</h3>

+To run the Gaussian Process Model with the robot.
+I first started roscore on the local computer, Then in a new tab sshed into the robot using

+`ssh -o SendEnv=ROS_MASTER_URI msr@gauss`

+This will prompt for a password.
+If you failed to connect to the robot due to issues related to permission, you can run
+`ssh-add ~/.ssh/id_turtle`

+Once in the turtlebot, set the permission of the camera by doing `sudo chmod 777 /dev/video0`

+Once the permissions was set, open a new tab to run the turtlebot with the camera.
+There are two ways to run the robot.
+Both allow you to run SLAM while contorlling the robot using WASD keys
+The first way is to run the robot with LIDAR:

+`roslaunch laser_values cameraLaunch.launch runLidar:=true runGaussProc:=false`

+The second way is to run the robot using the depth values generated from the Gaussian Process Model and camera without the LIDAR running:

+`roslaunch laser_values cameraLaunch.launch runLidar:=false runGaussProc:=true`

+If no arguments are given, it will default to the first way.
+Once the launch file is running, you can move the robot around to generate the map